WHOLE setting POLICY FOR SAFEGUARDING

 Use of photography:

 Working with children involves making observations on their learning and development, often using a camera to record images.
-I will be sensitive to any child who appears uncomfortable about being photographed or filmed, whatever the reason.
-It is important that photography is done in ways that are legal and safeguard the privacy, dignity, safety and wellbeing of children.
-Informed written consent is always obtained from parents / carers; or the child’s Social Worker if they are a child looked after by the local authority.
+It is important that this is done in ways that are legal and safeguard the privacy, dignity, safety and wellbeing of children.
+Informed written consent is always obtained from parents and carers.
 The consent for each use of photographs makes it clear what the photos will be used for:

 To record the child’s daily routine,